Domestic Violence Legal Help

 We offer our clients high-quality civil legal aid to address the legal problems that affect their daily survival and most basic needs.
 These services range from simple legal information and advice to vigorous and thorough representation in all of New Hampshire's courts and before many of the local, state and federal agencies which play large roles in their lives.
 In providing legal services to the poor, NHLA helps ensure the legal system provides the fairness and justice that all New Hampshire residents deserve.

 NHLA does not discriminate on the basis of race, color, national origin, religion, sex, disability, age, sexual orientation, and gender identity, in the delivery of services.

 A note about this website: Clicking on the red "ESCAPE" button that appears next to our logo at the top of every page will give you a quick escape from the website.
 Computer use can be monitored and may be impossible to completely clear.
 If you are afraid your use of the internet or the computer may be monitored, use a secure computer, call a local domestic violence hotline, and/or call the National Domestic Violence Hotline at 1−800−799−7233 or TTY 1−800−787−3224.

 NHLA priority issues

 I was treated with respect and importantly everyone genuinely listened to what I had to say.
 That is rare now a days.

 NHLA Needs Your Support

 NHLA relies on the goodwill and support of the entire community to reach our mission of equal access to justice for all people in New Hampshire.
-Your financial support strengthens our organization and our ability to serve those in need.
-Use the link above to make a safe, and secure donation or if you prefer send your tax-deductible donations (checks can be made to the Campaign for Legal Services) to:
+Your financial support strengthens NHLA's ability to serve people facing a civil legal crisis.
+Use the link above to make a safe and secure donation or if you prefer, you can send your donations, payable to NH Campaign for Legal Services to: